dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1-setup.rst

 The huge advantage of this setup is simplicity:
 --------------------------------------------------

 #.
 You can write your content in Markdown [#markdown]_, reStructuredText [#rest]_ or AsciiDoc [#asciidoc]_ - all simple text formats, designed to facilitate writing and get out of your way.
-You can use whichever writing tool you prefer, as long as it can output plain text files.
+You can use whichever writing tool you prefer [#subl]_, as long as it can output plain text files.
 #.
 Whenever you make changes, Pelican can automatically regenerate the site, so you can see your changes immediately.
 #.
 When you're done, Pelican can automatically upload the site to your web server, or you can do it, just by uploading a folder.
 #.
 The web server generally requires no setup - all you need is a web server that can serve static content (which is all of them) - no extra software or configuration; no PHP, no database, no nothing - much less to go wrong.